 THE MHSAA IS NOT RESPONSIBLE FOR MAIL OR DELIVERY DELAYS OR FAILURES.

-Applications for registration may also be submitted online with the fees being paid by credit card, debit card or by electronic check.
+Applications for registration may also be submitted online with the fees being paid by credit card or debit card.

 Registration Fees (all fees are non-refundable and non-transferable so make certain you are applying for registration in the correct year)